-- A butane soldering iron (the old one failed)
+- a butane soldering iron (the old one had failed)

 After I got to town by asking and walking I located an automotive store where I got item 1.
 Then an electrical supply store for item 2 and a hardware store for 4.
 Item 3 could not be found.

 After finishing my errands I got into a taxi and went to Nea Moni, the most famous of all sites in Chios.
 It is impressive, especially the mosaics and icons inside the church.
 Also its little Museum is well organized and very interesting.
 After the visit to the monastery, the taxi drove me back to Limenas.

 I received a message from Agmar.
 The bill from Ellinikos Neognomon for the inspection of Thetis is over 800 €!
 Amazing!
 I called Mr. Psarambas of Ellinikos Neognomon in Kalymnos.
 The final inspection certificate is not yet ready.
 It will be next week and he promised to forward it to me in Limnos.
 Karel’s daughter had not arrived yet.
 While waiting for her, Karel and I went to the Limenarchio (coast guard) to get out apoplous (permission to depart the port; one of the many Greek bureaucracy’s contributions to discouraging yachtsmen from visiting Greece).
 After half an hour of complicated calculations they asked us to pay 4.5 € for the harbor fee.